ClaudiaBrauer/WALRUS/README.md

 **Code availability**

 The WALRUS code is available as an R-package through this GitHub (WALRUS_1.0.tar.gz).
-If you want to be kept informed about WALRUS developments, please send me an email so I can add you to my WALRUS-update-mailing-list.
+If you want to be kept informed about WALRUS developments, please send me an email (claudia.brauer-at-wur.nl) so I can add you to my WALRUS-update-mailing-list.
 You can also visit this site from time to time of course.

 ![Screenshot of WALRUS in RStudio](documentation/figures/screenshot_WALRUS_R_GitHub.jpg)